florian-beetz/bachelor-thesis/thesis.md

 Before Java 9, the information of how packages and classes are organized was ignored by Java [@Kothagal2017].
 Java resolves classes on demand when they are first required. [@fig:classpath_resolved] shows the information that is available to Java.
-All contents of the JARs on the classpath are seen as if it were only one artifact.
+All contents of the ++JAR on the classpath are seen as if it were only one artifact.

 ![Resolved Classpath before Java 9 [@Kothagal2017]](images/classpath_resolved.svg){#fig:classpath_resolved}